clementgallet/libTAS/docs/guides/lua.md

 print right-aligned text.
 If `monospace` is set to a non-zero value, a monospace font will be used instead of the regular font.

+#### gui.window

+    none gui.window(Number x, Number y, String id, String text)

+Draws an ImGui window containing the text string `text` at position `(x, y)`.
+The text can contain newline characters.

+If `id` is empty, the window will appear without any decoration and will be fixed.
+If `id` is non-empty, the window will appear with a title, and can be moved freely by the user.
+In that case, the `(x, y)` position is interpreted as startup position.

+When displaying multiple windows, you must use unique ids (when not empty).

 #### gui.pixel

     none gui.pixel(Number x, Number y, [Number color = 0xffffffff])